martin-marek/hdr-plus-swift/README.md

 To process a burst of DNG images, simply drag-and-drop them into the app.
 You can read more at [burst.photo/help/](https://burst.photo/help/).

 ![alt text](docs/assets/images/help/drag-and-drop.jpg)

+# Download

+You can download the app from the [Mac App Store](https://burst.photo/download/) or as a [GitHub release](https://github.com/martin-marek/hdr-plus-swift/releases).

 # Features
 - [x] DNG support